 I offer two levels of guided autobiography:

-- Those who want a stronger writing focus can go onto GAB2.
+Those who want to continue gaining benefits from life review but want a stronger focus on writing craft can go onto GAB2.

 You can be part of a guided autobiography (GAB) group in a private home, online, or in a class or meeting room.